cwendorf/Sourcebook/README.md

 ### Overview of the Sourcebook

-The materials in the sourcebook (Wendorf, 2019) are intended to facilitate the connection between standard introductory statistics concepts and their implementation in statistical software.
+The materials in the complete sourcebook (Wendorf, 2019) are intended to facilitate the connection between standard introductory statistics concepts and their implementation in statistical software.
 The sections include: a summary of basic statistical methods; instructions on obtaining basic statistical output using SPSS, JASP, and jamovi; annotated output showing how to calculate and interpret the output for each software package; and summaries of how the results showed be reported in APA style.

 ### This Repository